// Research Paper · April 2026

 Fig 8.
 Pearson correlation between each telemetry feature and the abuse label across all three models.
 Power features show the strongest and most consistent signal.

 Fig 9.
-Feature importance scores for Random Forest (MDI) and LightGBM (Gain).
+Feature importance for Random Forest (MDI) and LightGBM (Gain).
 Power floor and range metrics dominate both models.

 The Limitation: Distribution Shift